“It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”

 As it turns out, the Quality component only hurts the Magic Formula.

 And why is that?
 Probably because Quality is easily spotted, and priced (often over-priced) into the price of the assets.
 It’s the same problem of Quality described in the previous section.

 Quantitative Value combines Valuation and Quality in a different fashion.
 Stocks are first filtered based on Valuation.
 Therefore, Valuation gets clear precedence.
-In our implementation, only the cheapest 25% of stocks are kept and the 75% not-cheapest stocks are discarded.
+In our implementation, only the cheapest 25% of stocks are kept, and the 75% not-cheapest stocks are discarded.
 Only then, we bring Quality back into the picture and rank and sort the stocks based on Quality factors.
 The results, needless to say, are far better than the Magic Formula and also better than the Deep Value strategies.
-Our conclusion is, that as long as Valuation is our first priority, seasoning a strategy with a bit of Quality factor – improves performance.
+Our conclusion is that as long as Valuation is our first priority seasoning, a strategy with a bit of Quality factor – improves performance.

-Even Graham Defensive Investor strategy, which we showcase on our website, combines Valuation and Quality, and in its own unique way.
+Even Graham Defensive Investor strategy, which we showcase on our website, combines Valuation and Quality and in its own unique way.
 Stocks are filtered based on strict Valuation and Quality criteria.
 On the Valuation side, our implementation requires that the P/E is lower than 15, or that the P/E * P/B is lower than 30.
 Thus, the strategy avoids pricey stocks, regardless of the outcome will be that there are 60 stocks at a given time or 0.
 On the Quality side, our implementation requires stocks to present profitability and positive dividends for at least five years straight.
-The dividend acts as a proxy for quality – a company that has proceeded to distributes year over year is probably a stable one.
+The dividend acts as a proxy for Quality – a company that has proceeds to distribute year over year is probably a stable one.
 There are additional rules for financial stability.
 Graham’s strategy makes above-market returns with low risk.